 The Hague Painters of the Golden Age

 Hoogsteder Lexicon of all the painters active in The Hague between 1600 and 1700.
-This beautiful catalogue accompanied the exhibition on The Hague painters organised by Hoogsteder & Hoogsteder at the Hague Historical Museum to mark 750 years of The Hague.
+This beautiful catalogue accompanied the exhibition on The Hague painters organised by Hoogsteder & Hoogsteder at the Hague Historical Museum to mark 750 years of The Hague in 1998.
 The catalogue was produced in close collaboration with the Netherlands Institute for Art History (RKD).
 The publication contains several introductory essays discussing the art world and the buying public against the background of the history of The Hague.
 These are followed by separate entries on forty leading masters.
 Completing the book, is an illustrated (English) index listing all 665 painters active in The Hague between 1600 and 1700.
 With the many superb illustrations, this forms a valuable reference work.
 Edwin Buijsen is the main author with contributions from Rudi Ekkart, Marijke de Kinkelder, Erik Löffler, Fred Meijer, Els Neuman, Carola Vermeeren and Ineke Wansink.

-Dutch with English index, 374 pp, bound, 80 colour, 100 black-and-white illustrations, Waanders Publishers and Printers ISBN 90 400 9295 8.
+Dutch with English index, 374 pp, bound, 80 colour, 100 black-and-white illustrations, Waanders Publishers and Printers, ISBN 90 400 9295 8.

 € 25 excluding postage